fac-17/CGKO-Week3/README.md

 ```

 ## APIs we looked into but truly disappointed us:
-Zoopla appears to have been abandoned, while leaving all documentation and endpoints active.
+Zoopla appears to have been abandoned, while leaving all of its documentation and endpoints active.
 Geocode was offering a free trial but the pitifall is that it asks for your credit card and can actually become expensive.
 ![sad face](https://media.giphy.com/media/J9h3vpYVuUi52/giphy.gif)